 30-Year Fixed Mortgage Rates in West Virginia

-A 30-year fixed-rate mortgage is the most common home mortgage among buyers, which makes sense, considering it offers a long time to pay off the loan during which the interest rate will remain the same (unless the owner decides to refinance.)
+A 30-year fixed-rate mortgage is the most common home mortgage among buyers, which makes sense, considering it offers a long time to pay off the loan during which the interest rate will remain the same.

 Another option is a fixed-rate mortgage with a 15-year term.
 The monthly payments for this loan are more expensive than with a 30-year mortgage as you are paying off the same amount of money in half the time, but you will pay less interest.